Gentleman1983/advent-of-code/aoc2015/README.md

 Simple project for Advent of Code 2015.

-Done in Java 17.
+Done in Java.
 Maybe some in e.g. Kotlin... ;)

 For more information see https://adventofcode.com [2015](https://adventofcode.com/2015).